james-lemon/Mr-Genetics/README.md

   - Don't forget, roles in the role list can be gained by ANY server member!
 Don't add your moderation roles to it!

+## !editrole "Category" "Role" Description
+Removes and re-adds an existing role entry with new values, like a shortcut to... manually removing and re-adding a role.

 ## !removerole "Category" "Role"
 Like addrole, but it uhh, removes roles.
 Category and Role must be in quotes, like with addrole.